SpideySpidery/Spideyspidery/README.md

 ## &#x270d; Youtube and Discord

-Apart from coding, I also maintain a Youtube Channel and a Discord Server...
-Remember to subscribe to my Youtube Channel and Join my Discord Server!(Links Given Below!)
+Apart from coding, I also maintain a Youtube Channel...
+Remember to subscribe to my Youtube Channel!
 <a href="https://github.com/Spideyspidery/Spideyspidery">

 ## 🔧 Technologies & Tools